-According to a study, there are more than 100,000 known species of flies (only God knows, how many are still unknown).
+According to a study, there are more than 100,000 known species of flies (only God knows how many species are still unknown).

 Their presence alone is often annoying to people, but the true effects they have on humanity go largely unseen.

-[This is a 2500+ words article on how to get rid of flies, so if you don’t want to read whole of it and would like to directly jump onto the meat of this article then click here]
+[This is a 5000+ word article on how to get rid of flies, so if you don’t want to read whole of it and would like to directly jump onto the meat of this article then click here]

 Flies are the carriers of very deadly diseases, they infest meat and other food items, some of their species also spread food poisoning bacteria like Salmonella enteritidis.

 The habitat of a fly makes it perfectly suited for spreading diseases.
 Fly is a restless insect, it moves back and forth between food and filth and this helps it in spreading infections faster.

 It is attracted to the food by its sense of smell, however it cannot eat solid food.
 When it reaches the food it vomits on the solid food and creates a solution of it, then sucks it and thus contaminates the food.